 If my children had to choose one food to exist on for the rest of their lives, it would be macaroni.
 And while the registered dietitian in me craves more diversity, I do recognize that pasta dishes are a pretty versatile base for culinary exploration.
 For our younger babies, we often made a soup with sauteed onion, pureed pumpkin, low sodium broth and pastini.
 (You add the pastini after pureeing the other ingredients.)
 As they got older, macaroni and cheese, or macaroni and peas, or macaroni and spinach, or macaroni and just-about-anything became a fairly popular staple.
 To make sure they get protein, we'll sometimes whisk in some beaten eggs and butter into the hot macaroni, or add a little meat.
 And it's never a bad idea to try whole grain pasta, or mix whole grain and white pasta in equal proportions.
 Quinoa, millet, brown rice or whole grain cous cous are also great bases for creating different baby- and child-friendly combinations.

-Jenni Grover, MS RD LDN, is a registered dietitian and co-founder of Realistic Nutrition Partners in Durham, N.C.
+Jenni Grover, MS RD LDN, is a registered dietitian and co-founder of Realistic Nutrition Partners in Durham, North Carolina.
 She specializes in child, maternal and prenatal nutrition, with a focus on whole foods.